RajeshNannuta/kafka/README.md

     Java(TM) SE Runtime Environment (build 1.8.0_112-b15)
     Java HotSpot(TM) 64-Bit Server VM (build 25.112-b15, mixed mode)
 If you are unable see this output.
 Try to re-install setup again.

+SECOND STEP : Installing and setting up ZOOKEEPER

+unzip the file that you have downloaded.

+create a folder in c: drive as zookeeper-3.4.10 and move the extracted files into that folder.

+Goto your zookeeper config directory.
+For me its C:\zookeeper-3.4.10\conf

+Rename file “zoo_sample.cfg” to “zoo.cfg”

+Open zoo.cfg and edit dataDir=/tmp/zookeeper to dataDir=C:\zookeeper-3.4.10\data

+if needed You can change the default zookeeper port in zoo.cfg file (Default port 2181).

+Environmental variables:

+Add in System Variables ZOOKEEPER_HOME = C:\zookeeper-3.4.10
+Edit System Variable named “Path” add ;%ZOOKEEPER_HOME%\bin;

+THIRD STEP: Kafka installation

+unzip the file.Go to your Kafka config directory.
+For me its C:\kafka_2.12-0.11.0.0\config then Edit file “server.properties

+edit line “log.dirs=/tmp/kafka-logs” to “log.dir= C:\kafka_2.12-0.11.0.0\kafka-logs”

+If your zookeeper is running on some other machine or cluster you can edit “zookeeper.connect=localhost:2181” to your custom IP & port.
+Also Kafka port & broker.id are configurable in this file.
+Leave other settings as it is.

+Your Kafka will run on default port 9092 & connect to zookeeper’s default port which is 2181.